Williame33445/physics-projects/README.md

 - KKR method for copper (see ON THE CALCULATION OF THE ENERGY OF A BLOCH WAVE IN A METAL by J. KORRINGA)
 - classical scattering
 - Hartree Fock stuff (see notebook)
+- need to sort out the format of references